Want 5 quick ways to improve as a podcast host or guest?

 So, my two vivid memories are both auditory.
 The first is the sound of an audience applauding and clapping and then giving me a standing ovation when I was six years old.

-It ignites me, it excites me, and it’s pretty much dictated my life ever since.
+It ignites me and has pretty much dictated my life ever since

 She let out this animalistic, guttural, heart-wrenching, spine-tingling sound that I never want to hear ever again in my life.
 That sound has also dictated and influenced a lot of the things that I’ve done and the choices I’ve made in my life.